syncfusion-content/blazor-docs/blazor/pdfviewer/how-to/load-office-files.md

 # Load Microsoft Office files in Blazor PDF Viewer Component

-The PDF Viewer library allows you to load microsoft office files such as powerpoint, excel, word and image using the `GetImageStream()` method of controller.
+The PDF Viewer library allows you to load Microsoft office files such as powerpoint, excel, word and image using the `GetImageStream()` method of controller.

 The following steps are used to load the office files in the PDF Viewer.